zearp/Nucintosh/README.md

 This also fixed the -66 error when trying to remount the file system r/w.

+### Sleep
+After setting up iCloud I noticed some kind of scheduled wake-ups, running ```sudo pmset -a tcpkeepalive 0``` seems to have solved it.

+### Intel Bluetooth and wifi
++ Bluetooth works for HID devices such as mouse, keyboard and audio stuff.
+  - Bluetooth may not always wake up after sleep in order to fix that you can grab a cheap dongle from [eBay](https://www.ebay.co.uk/itm/1PCS-Mini-USB-Bluetooth-V4-0-3Mbps-20M-Dongle-Dual-Mode-Wireless-Adapter-Device/324106977844) that works in macOS out of the box ~~and/or wait for the bugs te fixed~~.
+Mind you, both these routes will only support HID devices.
+Don't forget to disable the Intel bluetooth kexts in the config and also disable bluetooth in the BIOS.
++ Wireless is now integrated with native macOS wireless management thanks to Black80211 and itlwm by [usr-sse2](https://github.com/usr-sse2).
+  - Currently both 2.4 and 5ghz bands are scanned properly but sometimes it fails to auto-connect.
+Turning wifi off and on again works for the time being.
+Speeds are not yet n/ac/ax but for normal usage its fine.

+> Please note that bluetooth and wifi integration is very recent and active development.
+So it may not work optimally yet.
+If you experience issues please replace ```itlwm.kext``` with the one found [here](https://github.com/zearp/Nucintosh/raw/master/Stuff/itlwm.kext.zip) ***and*** set the loading of ```Black80211.kext``` to *false* in the config.
+Then use [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases) to connect to a wireless network instead.

+For the best bluetooth and wifi experience consider getting a [supported](https://dortania.github.io/Wireless-Buyers-Guide/) wifi/bluetooth combo.

 ### Not working/untested
 + Thunderbolt (untested, usb-c works and TB should work...)
 + Card reader (sort of works with v2.3-beta2 of [this](https://github.com/cholonam/Sinetek-rts) kext)